Fake Picasso from Christie’s London to Bishop and Miller Auction House in UK

 The second, the authentic drawing sale result lot #176, June 23 2016, London:

-Now, the interesting part of this art fraud is that the owner of the first fake Picasso did not stop there, but placed that drawing again for sale at Bishop and Miller Auction House.
-Bishop and Miller knew that this is a fake Picasso (please see 3rd line of this letter that Christie’s London contacted Bishop and Miller)
+Now, the interesting part of this Picasso’s drawing is that the owner of the fake Picasso did not stop there, but placed that drawing again for sale at Bishop and Miller Auction House.
+Bishop and Miller were told that this si unauthentic Picasso (please see 3rd line of this letter that Christie’s London contacted Bishop and Miller)

 Here is a letter form Christie’s London about the fraudulent drawing at Bishop and Miller Auction house

 Bishop and Miller placed the fake drawing for sale despite the warning from Christie’s.
 Bishop and Miller provided incomplete provenance including only the impressive parts, the good parts that would make the drawing desirable, and make it appear like it has a valid history, such as:

 Drawing was at Christie’s London in Feb 3, published in a book: H.Asmodi, Pablo Picasso, Ballettzeichnungen, Feldafing 1956.
 Obviousely the drawing was never in this book because because this is a recent forgery of the original drawing.